qkzk/fm/readme.md

 ## BUGS

 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs
+- [ ] displaying marks also shows a char from previous mode at end of line
+- [ ] log0, log1, log2 are created by log4rs in source folder

 ## Sources